itm4n/PrivescCheck/README.md

-Invoke-VaultCredCheck - Enumerates credentials saved in the Credential Manager Invoke-VaultListCheck - Enumerates web credentials saved in the Credential Manager Invoke-GPPPasswordCheck - Lists Group Policy Preferences (GPP) containing a non-empty "cpassword" field
+Invoke-VaultCredCheck - Enumerates credentials saved in the Credential Manager Invoke-VaultListCheck - Enumerates web credentials saved in the Credential Manager Invoke-GPPPasswordCheck - Lists Group Policy Preferences (GPP) containing a non-empty "cpassword" field Invoke-PowerShellHistoryCheck - Searches for interesting keywords in the PowerShell history of the current user
 ```

 ### Hardening